Explore Philippines' Island Paradise

 Zambales

-Activities: Camping on Anawangin Cove, island hopping to Capones and Camara islands, and surfing in San Felipe.
+Activities: Camping on Anawangin Cove, island hopping to Capones and Camara islands, surfing in San Felipe.

 Accommodation: Beach resorts, camping sites.